Personal safety app for women sees surge in downloads following London killing

 WalkSafe isn't the only personal safety app that's particularly geared towards women.
 Hollie Guard, which was created in memory of Hollie Gazzard, who was murdered at her workplace by her ex-boyfriend in 2014, sends an alert to your emergency contacts when you shake your phone.

-According to the Hollie Gazzard Trust, the app has now been downloaded by over 200,000 people, with "a significant number coming after the tragic and devastating murder of Sarah Everard".
+According to the Hollie Gazzard Trust, the app has now been downloaded by over 200,000 people, with "a significant number" coming after the death of Sarah Everard".

 For now, it makes good sense to use technology if it helps to make you feel safer when you're walking alone – but hopefully, there will be a time when it's no longer needed.